walterpg/google-drive-sync/doc/README.md

 ![KeePass entry showing URL=accounts.google.com](../docs/assets/img/oauth-entry.png)

-Now open the KeePass Sync for Google Drive configuration dialog (Tools &#x21D2; KeePass Sync for Google Drive &#x21D2; Configuration).
+Now open the KPSync for Google Drive configuration dialog (Tools &#x21D2; KPSync for Google Drive &#x21D2; Configuration).
 The drop-down box at the top of the dialog will contain all KeePass entries tagged with the URL=``accounts.google.com`` field.
 Select one entry in the drop-down list where you want to save the credentials.